The Stunning Nemouta Waterfalls near Ancient Olympia

 Nemouta Waterfalls

-If you are a very adventurous person and decide that you will try to find the waterfalls by yourself (at least don’t go alone!) then you need a great Garmin Rugged Outdoor Watch with GPS, Glonass, and Galileo, Heart Rate Monitoring, and a 3-Axis Compass.
+If you are a very adventurous person and decide that you will try to find the waterfalls by yourself (at least don’t go alone!) then you need a great Garmin Rugged Outdoor Watch with GPS, GLONASS, and Galileo, Heart Rate Monitoring, and a 3-Axis Compass.
 You can check the Garmin Watch here.

 Start of the trail: Nemouta Iron Bridge

-The start of the trail is at an old but beautiful iron bridge over the Erymanthos River (GPS 37.700663, 21.808754).
 On one part of the bridge, there is an info/canteen kiosk and some free parking space and on the other, there are 3-4 country houses with one very basic tavern.
 It is worth strolling the place, a charming and Greek authentic place.

 A view from the iron bridge with trees and plants in a sunny day in Nemouta Water falls in Ancient Olympia Greece.